hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    This entire document discusses security considerations with various parameters selections of NSEC3 and NSEC3PARAM fields.

+   The point where a validating resolver returns insecure vs the point where it returns SERVFAIL must be considered carefully.
+   Specifically, when a validating resolver treats a zone as insecure above a particular value (say 100) and returns SERVFAIL above a higher point (say 500), it leaves the zone subject to man-it-the- middle attacks as if it was unsigned between these values.
+Thus, validating resolver operators and software vendors SHOULD set the point above which a zone is treated for certain values of NSEC3 iterations counts to the same as the point where a validating resolver begins returning SERVFAIL.

 5. Operational Considerations

    This entire document discusses operational considerations with various parameters selections of NSEC3 and NSEC3PARAM fields.

+Hardaker & Dukhovni        Expires 28 May 2022                  [Page 7]

+Internet-Draft                    title                    November 2021

 6. IANA Considerations